parthgandhi487/Data-Science-Portfolio/README.md

  * Machine Learning

-   [Diabetes Prediction](https://github.com/parthgandhi487/Data-Science-Portfolio/tree/master/Diabetes) to predict if people has diabetes .
-Built in Python.
+   [Diabetes Prediction](https://github.com/parthgandhi487/Data-Science-Portfolio/tree/master/Diabetes) to predict the people of different    ages has diabetes.Built in Python.
 Implemented using various Machine Learning Models